-Main findings: Legal relevance at present is scarcely reflected as a legal requirement in the EU, as only Austria and Hungary provide a compact definition of what should be understood as relevant COI in their national asylum legislation.
-Far from such a comprehensive interpretation, the Qualification Directive sets two criteria that may somehow be linked to this norm: that of individualised processing of claims and that of assessing actual legal practices instead of merely looking at law in the books in the country of origin.
+Main findings: Legal relevance, as a comprehensive quality standard of COI, is insufficiently reflected in European and national-level asylum legislation and jurisprudence.
+Meanwhile, the Qualification Directive sets two criteria that may be closely linked to this norm: that of individualised processing of claims and assessing actual legal practices instead of merely looking at law in the books in the country of origin.
 Both of these binding standards are now reflected in the jurisprudence of some senior European courts dealing with asylum cases.
 Nevertheless, the reference to individualisation is significantly more frequent than the other criterion, and on certain occasions it is even explicitly connected to an individualised assessment of COI (as opposed to the use of only general, not case-specific information).
+These rather basic principles may effectively contribute to improve the interpretation of legally relevant COI in countries where these two issues have not yet been widely discussed or clarified in legal practice.